Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 1. Do cardinals mate for life?

-According to this article by Penn State University, cardinals are monogamous birds and will typically mate for life.
+Cardinals are mostly monogamous birds and will typically mate for life.
 Both the female and male will work together during mating season to build their nest together, which takes about 8-9 days.

 2. Where do cardinals build nests?